dotnetjunkie/blog/content/posts/abstract-factories-are-a-code-smell.md

 }
 {{< / highlight >}}

-By creating the abstraction `ICommandDispatcher`, we effectively halved the complexity of the controller.
-In this case the complexity is reduced to the point that we probably would consider removing controllers altogether and replacing them with a single dispatcher (or Front Controller).
+By creating the `ICommandDispatcher` abstraction , you effectively halved the complexity of the controller.
+In this case the complexity is reduced to the point that you probably could consider removing controllers altogether and replacing them with a single dispatcher (or Front Controller).
 But that’s a story for another day.

-Inside our [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/) we can create an implementation of `ICommandDispatcher` that forwards commands to a created command handler.
-When using a DI container, our `CommandDispatcher` could look as follows:
+Inside your [Composition Root](https://freecontent.manning.com/dependency-injection-in-net-2nd-edition-understanding-the-composition-root/) you can create an implementation of `ICommandDispatcher` that forwards commands to a created command handler.
+When using a DI container, your `CommandDispatcher` could look as follows:

 {{< highlight csharp >}}
 // Part of your Composition Root.